dmaman86/algo-solutions/README.md

 ```

 5. **`make visualize`**:
-   Generates visualizations for certain Python tests.
-This command:
+   Generates visualizations for specific Python tests.
+This command runs Python tests with the `--visualize` flag, which enables the generation of visual outputs for supported problems.

+   **Steps in make visualize**:

-1. Executes Python tests that are configured to generate results (e.g., in JSON format).
+   1. Executes Python tests using `pytest` in the `tests/python` directory.
-1. Uses the generated results to create visualizations in the `output_images` directory.
+   2. Generates visualizations for supported problems and stores them in the `output_images` directory.

-**Steps in `make visualize`:**

-- Runs Python tests with `test_runner.py` using the `--save-results` flag to generate results.
-- Ensures the `output_images` directory exists.
-- Runs `visualization_runner.py` to generate the visualizations.

 **Example**: